 Scunthorpe United’s record victory is 8-1, and this scoreline occurred twice.
 Firstly, Scunthorpe beat Luton Town 8-1 in the Third Division in 1965.
 Scunthorpe then repeated this scoreline in 1995, when they beat Torquay United in 1995.

 Scunthorpe United’s record defeat came in 1952.
 Scunthorpe were beaten 8-0 by Carlisle United in the Third Division North.

 Scunthorpe United’s record transfer signing is said to be Rob Jones.
 Jones was signed from Hibernian, although the fee is still reported as undisclosed.
 The record fee Scunthorpe have ever received for a player is £2 million, a fee paid by Sheffield United for Billy Sharpe in 2007.

 The current Scunthorpe United players list consists of 24 first team players backed up by those in the Scunthorpe United Academy.

-The current Scunthorpe United player of the year award, or the Ernie Storey Memorial Award, is David Mirfin.
-Mirfin is also the holder of the Players’ Player of the Year, the 12th Man Player of the Year and the Winterton Iron Player of the Year awards.
+The current Scunthorpe United player of the year award, or the Ernie Storey Memorial Award, is Duane Holmes.
+Mirfin is also the holder of the Players’ Player of the Year and the John Rees Memorial Trophy